Skip to main content

 Reduce failures by:

-• Using draft mode - Apply without --pending first to validate, then apply with --pending
+• Using draft mode — Apply with --draft first to validate configuration, then re-apply without --draft to deploy

-• Monitoring dead letter queue regularly for early warning of issues
+• Monitoring the dead letter queue regularly for early warning of issues

 Next Steps